 - Acquisition: The utilization of CDBG-DR funds to acquire real property. - Affordability Period: The period of time the homebuyer is required to own and occupy the property as their primary residence which is tied to the amount of assistance provided. - Applicant: A person or a family that has applied for housing assistance.
-24 C.F.R. §5.403. - Appraisal: An estimate of a home's market value based on comparable recent sales in the home's immediate area or neighborhood, conducted by a professional appraiser, licensed through the Puerto Rico State Department. - Appraiser: A duly licensed and qualified individual who conducts real estate property appraisals in Puerto Rico, as established in Act No. 277 of July 31, 1974, as amended. - Area Median Family Income (AMFI): The median household income adjusted by family size for a given area.
+24 C.F.R. §5.403.

+- Appraisal: An estimate of a home's market value based on comparable recent sales in the home's immediate area or neighborhood, conducted by a professional appraiser, licensed through the Puerto Rico State Department. - Appraiser: A duly licensed and qualified individual who conducts real estate property appraisals in Puerto Rico, as established in Act No. 277 of July 31, 1974, as amended. - Area Median Family Income (AMFI): The median household income adjusted by family size for a given area.
 HUD has adjusted income limits for all of Puerto Rico.
-Adjusted income limits are updated annually by HUD and can be accessed at the HUD Exchange website.2 - Back-end Ratio: A standard that measures a combination of an Applicant's regular recurring monthly expenses which includes their mortgage payment, principal, interest, taxes, homeowner's and flood insurance, and all monthly debts (i.e. credit cards, school loans, car payment, alimony, child support, etc.) based on a percentage of their gross monthly household income. - Borrower(s): The person(s) that: (i) has applied, met specific requirements, and received a monetary loan from a lender; (ii) is legally responsible for repayment of the loan; and (iii) is subject to any penalties for not repaying the loan back based on the terms as described in the loan agreement, promissory note and/or deed of mortgage and comply with a five (5) year affordability period. - Case Manager: The representatives from PRHFA who will work directly in the Homebuyer Assistance Program implementation, both with homebuyers and
+Adjusted income limits are updated annually by HUD and can be accessed at the HUD Exchange website2. - Back-end Ratio: Also known as the Debt-to-Income Ratio, is the percentage that expresses the relationship between a borrower's total monthly obligations (including total mortgage payment) and his or her gross monthly income. - Borrower(s): A person who applies for and receives a loan in the form of a mortgage and owes a debt to a creditor or lender. - Case Manager: A PRHFA employee or an authorized representative of PRHFA.
+The Case Manager serves as the applicant's main point of contact and is responsible for collection of documents, eligibility review, and income verification.
+The Case Manager makes a recommendation on applicant eligibility and manages the eligibility reconsideration process. - Closing Costs: Ordinary and reasonable-expenses over and above the price of the property incurred by buyers and sellers when transferring ownership of a property and completing the closing of a mortgage loan. - Community Development Block Grant Disaster Recovery (CDBG-DR): A term for the HUD funding stream that is allocated to eligible disaster recovery entities via congressional appropriations. - Commitment Letter: The notification that is sent to Applicant indicating the action of reserving funds that are conditionally awarded to the Applicant as a grant for the purchase of a specific dwelling unit.
+It is a pre-obligation; it is not legally binding and shall be valid for a period of sixty (60) days. - Critical Recovery Workforce (CRW): For purposes of this Program, Critical Recovery Workforce refers to employed licensed, and documented workforce members, authorized to and currently exercising their profession in Puerto Rico, including but not limited to, first responders, medical personnel, teachers (PreK-12), and law enforcement officials who are either LMI (below 80% AMFI) or UN (below 120% AMFI).